The SL_3 colored Jones polynomial of the trefoil: The colored Jones polynomial of the trefoil

 \begin{remark} \lbl{rem.thm1} An alternative formula for the $\fsl_3$ colored Jones polynomial of $T(2,3)$ is given by Lawrence in \cite{La}.
-Lawrence's formula is derived from the theory of Quantum Groups, and cannot generalize to the case of $T(2,b)$ torus knots.
-In contrast, the plethysm formula of Theorem \ref{thm.2} below can be generalized to a formula for $\psi_a(V_{\l})$ which allows for an efficient formula of the $\fsl_3$ colored Jones polynomial of all torus knots.
-Additional generalizations are possible for all simple Lie algebras; see \cite{GV2}. \end{remark}
+Lawrence's formula is derived from the theory of Quantum Groups, and cannot generalize to the case of $T(2,n)$ torus knots.
+In contrast, the plethysm formula of Theorem \ref{thm.2} below can be generalized to a formula for $\psi_m(V_{\l})$ which allows for an efficient formula of the $\fsl_3$ colored Jones polynomial of all torus knots.
+Additional generalizations are possible for all simple Lie algebras; see \cite{GV}. \end{remark}

 \begin{remark} \lbl{rem.katlas} Theorem \ref{thm.1} gives an efficient computation of the $\fsl_3$ colored Jones polynomial of the $3_1,5_1,7_1$ and $9_1$ knots in the Rolfsen notation.
 In low weights, our answer agrees with the independent computation given by the entirely different methods of the {\tt KnotAtlas}; see \cite{B-N}.
-This is a highly nontrivial consistency check which validates Theorem \ref{thm.1} and the {\tt KnotAtlas} simultanesously. \end{remark}
+This is a consistency check which simultaneously validates the formulas of Theorem \ref{thm.1} and the data of the {\tt KnotAtlas}. \end{remark}